skywarth/annals-of-disco/country/portugal/bureaucracy/visa.md

 - Pay slips `[EMBA]` `[RELO]`
   - last 3 months (6 months according to `[RELO]`) from the employer
   - signed and sealed
+  - Has to be translated to  English or Portuguese, if its not in these languages, like any other document
+  - Notary or apostille is not necessary

 - Application fee of 90 EUR, converted to identical amount in Turkish Lira (441 TL indicated by the embassy) `[EMBA]` `[RELO]` `[GUID]`

 - Proof of accommodation in Portugal `[EMBA]` `[RELO]` `[GUID]`
   - Hotel reservation
   - Lease contract
+  - Has to be for 4 months (120 days)

 - Proof of address in country of origin `[RELO]` `[GUID]`